ValyriaTear/ValyriaTear/README.txt

 Please contact Authenticate for support about this one: https://github.com/authenticate To build on Windows with Visual Studio 2013, do this:
 1. git clone https://github.com/authenticate/ValyriaTear-VS2013-Dependencies.git
-2. git submodule update --recursive --init
+2. git submodule update --recursive --init --remote --force
 3. Copy the ValyriaTear-VS2013-Dependencies folder into your Valyria Tear repository.
 4. Open the VS 2013 solution file: .../ValyriaTearRepository/vs2013/ValyriaTear.sln
 5. Build (F7)